aldian/designing-data-intensive-applications/README.md

-Trying to implement ideas described in the "Designing Data Intensive Applications" book.
+The "Designing Data-Intensive Applications" book doesn't provide source code that implements the described ideas.
+This project tries to implement the ideas and complements my learning.